vertesy/MarkdownReports/README.md

 - Share your report with others via email, Github or a personal website.

-## Why did I make it & why might you like it?
+## Why did I make it & why you might like it too?

 I do exploratory data analysis as a daily routine, and I have constant interaction with all sorts of people: supervisors, collaborators, colleagues, etc.